pkic/pkic.org/content/blog/2015/2015-02-20-lenovo-enables-man-in-the-middle-attacks-via-superfish-adware.md

 ## What about code signing attacks?

 Since the Superfish root is marked for all key usages, it can also be used to sign and silently install malware on these Lenovo devices.
-While no reports of malware have been disclosed, it&#8217;s only a matter of time and this makes remediation all that much more urgent.
+While no reports of malware have been disclosed, it’s only a matter of time and this makes remediation all that much more urgent.

-## How to tell if you&#8217;re affected
+## How to tell if you’re affected

 The scope of the problem, according to Lenovo, is small and should only affect users that purchased [these][4] systems shipped between October and December of 2014, some of which are still [on the shelves][5], as reported by Chris Palmer.
 However, other reports have surfaced saying that Superfish appeared on some systems as early as [mid-2014][6].

-If you have a Lenovo system, start by looking in the Microsoft Root CA key store (in IE go to Tools => Internet options => Content => Certificates => Trusted root certificates) and look for the Superfish CA.  If you see the [Superfish root certificate][5], then you should be concerned and should immediately &#8220;Remove&#8221; the root.
+If you have a Lenovo system, start by looking in the Microsoft Root CA key store (in IE go to Tools => Internet options => Content => Certificates => Trusted root certificates) and look for the Superfish CA.  If you see the [Superfish root certificate][5], then you should be concerned and should immediately “Remove” the root.
 You can also go [here][7] to test your system.

 ## How to minimize your security risk